 When relying on forward-looking statements, investors and others should carefully consider the foregoing factors and other uncertainties and potential events.
 The Company does not undertake to update any forward-looking statement, whether written or oral, that may be made from time to time by the Company or on behalf of the Company, except as required by law.

 APPROVAL

-The Board of Directors of the Company has approved the disclosure contained in this MD&A.
+The Audit Committee on behalf of the Board of Directors of Arizona Sonoran Copper Company Inc has approved the disclosure contained in this MD&A.